4.8 out of 5 Stars on TrustPilot

 12-24 hours

 Once the primer is dry, the render topcoat can be applied.
-We recommend using the EWI-050 Mosaic Render as this is very durable and waterproof, which makes it perfect for below the DPC.
-Mosaic Render is available in a range of colours to achieve a unique finish.
+We recommend using the EWI-050 Mosaic Render, which is very durable and waterproof, making it perfect for below the DPC.
+Mosaic Render is available in various colours to achieve a unique finish.

 Coverage: